Choomai/PointCollector/README.md

 To save time, the UID range should be set from 3000350000 to 3000399999.

 **DO NOT** use `add_argument("--headless")`, otherwise it won't able to interact with Chrome.

+Check for missing UIDs: `python name_chrome.py`.
+It will check for any UIDs missing in `/collected/UIDs and names.txt` and save them as an array string.

+You can modify the source code to read that array, or I will do it at the next update.